-There are no artificial or heavily modified water bodies in the Mountain catchment.
+In the case of the Kerry Blackwater catchment, there are no designated artificial or heavily modified water bodies.

-Figure 4.10 The components of overall status for surface water bodies
+Figure 4.7 The components of overall status for surface water bodies

 Under the assessment of ecological status macroinvertebrates include a special consideration of the conservation status of the freshwater pearl mussel in SACs protected for the species.
 In such areas where the freshwater pearl mussel is at unfavourable conservation status, the EPA must assign a status of 'less than good ecological status', where on the basis of specialist surveys undertaken to assess conservation status, the freshwater pearl mussel is found to be in unfavourable conservation status owing to water quality or hydrology in that water body (Freshwater Pearl Mussel Regulations, 2009).